 Experiment: Let the Kids Lead

-Make a plan several times this summer to stretch your kids’ wings outside — and put them in charge.
-Encourage the kids to pick out a walking stick for a walk or hike together, and encourage them to walk out in front, with you a distance behind.
+Make a plan several times this spring and summer to stretch your kids’ wings outside — and put them in charge.
+Encourage them to pick out a walking stick during a walk or hike together, and encourage them to walk out in front, with you a distance behind.
 In case you want or need your kids to stop or slow down, implement a “Red Light, Green Light” system which they’ll enjoy.
 Want them to stop?
 Shout “Red light!”

 Explore: Go Creeking

-Encourage your kids to play outside, no matter the weather, and if there’s a nearby creek, even better.
+Encourage your kids to play outside, and if there’s a nearby creek, all the better.
 There’s nothing like exploring, flipping rocks in search of crawfish and other creatures, stepping over rocks, feeling the coolness of the water.
-Sit back in a lawn chair and just enjoy how much they enjoy doing this.
+Sit back in a lawn chair and just enjoy watching them do this.

 Experience: Bike Course

 In your driveway, encourage your kids to mark out an obstacle course for bikes and scooters.
 Ask them to wear helmets, but keep your distance.
 Don’t hover.
 Just let them go.

 Engage: Independent Thinker

 Give your kids the opportunity to make decisions for themselves.
 Teach them to think matters through and how to make decisions in any given situation.
 Let them know that they can talk to you about anything and that you can help them figure things out if they want you too.